Kingdom of Khotan: Arrival of the Saka

-Documents written in Prakrit dating to the 3rd century AD from neighbouring Shanshan show that the king of Khotan was given the title hinajha (i.e. "generalissimo"), a distinctively Iranian-based word equivalent to the Sanskrit title senapati.
-This along with the fact that the king's recorded regnal periods were given as Khotanese kṣuṇa, "implies an established connection between the Iranian inhabitants and the royal power," according to the late Professor of Iranian Studies Ronald E. Emmerick (d.
-2001).
-He contended that Khotanese-Saka-language royal rescripts of Khotan dated to the 10th century "makes it likely that the ruler of Khotan was a speaker of Iranian."
-Furthermore, he elaborated on the early name of Khotan:

 The name of Khotan is attested in a number of spellings, of which the oldest form is hvatana, in texts of approximately the 7th to the 10th century AD written in an Iranian language itself called hvatana by the writers.
-The same name is attested also in two closely related Iranian dialects, Sogdian and Tumshuq...Attempts have accordingly been made to explain it as Iranian, and this is of some importance historically.
+The same name is attested also in two closely related Iranian dialects, Sogdian and Tumshuq.
+The name need not be Iranian in origin, but it has the appearance of an Iranian word with the common adjectival suffix -ana.
+Attempts have accordingly been made to explain it as Iranian, and this is of some importance historically.
 My own preference is for an explanation connecting it semantically with the name Saka, for the Iranian inhabitants of Khotan spoke a language closely related to that used by the Sakas in the north-west of India from the first century B.C. onwards.

 Later Khotanese-Saka-language documents, ranging from medical texts to Buddhist literature, have been found in Khotan and Tumshuq (east of Kashgar).
 Similar documents in the Khotanese-Saka language dating mostly to the 10th century have been found in Dunhuang.